 The Key Usage extension defines what a digital certificate can be used for (assuming the application/browser can use these extensions or are built around them).

-The main usages for a End Entity digital certificate are the following..
+The main usages for a End Entity (SSL Certificate) digital certificate are the following..

 Digital Signature: A digital signature is often used for entity authentication and data origin authentication with integrity.